SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         logger.add("my_log.log", level="DEBUG")
         ```

-    1. A common problem with logging to an file is that the file can grow very large over time.
+    1. A common problem with logging to a file is that the file can grow very large over time.
 Luckily, loguru has
-        a build in feature for rotating logs.
+        a built-in feature for rotating logs.
 Add this feature to the logger, such that the log file is rotated when
         it reaches 100 MB.

         ??? success "Solution"